Pre-Health Education Tracks

 Q: What does it mean to be pre-health?

 A: When you’re a pre-health major, you get the chance to explore a wide variety of specialty areas in life sciences, human development, and public health.
 While some schools may require pre-health students to declare a major, the pre-health program is not a dedicated major like biology or anthropology.
-Rather, it is a collection of classes and breadth of programs offered by schools to prepare their students for a health professional school.
+Rather, it is a collection of classes and diversity of programs offered by schools to prepare their students for a health professional school.

 Q: Why is pre-health worth pursuing?